 Anything But Plastic is a small independent online shop with a small but essential collection of plastic-free products to kick off your zero-waste lifestyle.
 From cleaning products and utensils for your bathroom and kitchen to plastic-free toiletries and makeup you can stock up on all your essentials and support a local business at the same time.
 You can also get steel lunch boxes and water bottles, bees wax wrappers, produce bags and soap nuts here.
 Anything But Plastic ships UK-wide and on special request also to Europe – enquire before ordering.

-Ships from Glasgow, website
+Ships from Glasgow, online shop

 Society Zero Glasgow (coming soon)